FraBet29/tweets-analysis/README.md

 ### About

 Final project of the university optional course "Python per ingegneri matematici" ("Python for mathematical engineers").
-The aim of the project is to analyze tweets about a certain topic - in this case, the Eurovision Song Contest 2021 - and experimenting with different Python libraries.
+The aim of the project is to analyze tweets about a chosen topic - in this case, the Eurovision Song Contest 2021 - and experimenting with different Python libraries.

 ### Dataset